acadadev/rosrider_doc/05_PARAMETERS/README.md

 __ROS2RPI_CONFIG__

+When operating the ROSRider card in conjunction with the ROS2RPI card on a Raspberry Pi platform, the driver provides the capability to transmit commands to the ROS2RPI card.
+This functionality is particularly valuable for controlling peripheral devices, such as lidar units, during the driver initialization sequence.
+If the ROSRider card is deployed independently (standalone configuration), set this parameter to 0.

 | Hat Command | Description                                   |
 |-------------|-----------------------------------------------|
 | 0x00        | No Command                                    |
 | 0x0F        | ROSRider ON, Serial Routed to DEBUG           |
 | 0x33        | ROSRider ON, LIDAR ON, Serial Routed to LIDAR |

+For configurations involving the ROS2RPI card, refer to the [ROS2RPI documentation](https://docs.acada.dev/ros2rpi_doc) for appropriate parameter selection.

 {% endcapture %}